-- Condition Based Maintenance – it is done by means of equipment of sensors to assess the gather real-time data of vehicular part’s data, and to bring about necessary action of repairmen or replacement
+- Condition Based Maintenance – it is done by means of equipment of sensors to assess the gather real-time data of vehicular parts data and to bring about necessary action for repairmen or replacement.

-- Failure Finding Maintenance – it involves a method of inspection which focuses on malfunctioning of certain vehicular part, or an assessment to look up for the parts which could have lost their function, but go undetected during normal or regular maintenance
+- Failure Finding Maintenance – it involves a method of inspection that focuses on the malfunctioning of certain vehicular parts, or an assessment to look up for the parts which could have lost their function, but go undetected during normal or regular maintenance.

 2- Corrective Maintenance

-Minor Maintenance –it is economical, but cannot be neglected.
-If minor maintenance goes unregulated for the course of the period, it can cause not only damage to a vehicular part but could also result in heavy cost.
-Few examples of minor maintenance include:
+It is economical, but cannot be neglected.
+If minor maintenance goes unregulated for the course of the period, it can cause not only damage to a vehicular part but could also result in heavy costs.
+A few examples of minor maintenance include: